lunchtabledevelopment/lunchtableextensiondevelopment/README.md

 <h2>(beta)</h2>

 <h2>Introduction</h2>
-The lunchtable Third Party is a development Package allowing the community and Third Party Companies to develop  extension packages for the lunchtable web application.
-This project does not mean that Lunchtable is an Open Source Application,  and for that reason the development tools will include a run down licenced development version of lunchtable, That still includes all the necessary tools with the real web application.
+The lunchtable Third Party is a development Package allowing the community and Third Party Companies to develop  extension packages for the lunchtable web application. **This project does not mean that Lunchtable is an Open Source Application,**  and for that reason the development tools will include **a run down licenced development version of lunchtable**, That still includes all the necessary tools with the real web application.
 This also means that we will only be supporting developer access to part of the webapp.
 You can upload your extension to the Lunchtable Extension Marketplace In an Upcoming version, Though this does mean that lunchtable has the right to remove or terminate your extension if it does not suit our needs for our extension program and we may not support it working with our site as well.
 Though back to the good things

 <h2>How we designed Lunchtable</h2>
 Lunchtable was developed in mostly Javascript with of course the addition of CSS and HTML for UI and development with the Google Firebase.api.
 Lunchtable has one important tool that we used for development of the main app, a DevTools Option for testing things.
 If you change the Variable DevTools to the False Boolean it will not use the devtool mod.